Apple iPhone 13 Pro: Everything you need to know about The iPhone of the year!

 While this page should give you an extensive idea about the iPhone 13 Pro and all its new features, there will be certain specific topics you may be interested in, like how the phone compares to another phone in this price range, or how the iPhone 13 Pro fares compared to its predecessor, etc.

-While we work on our review of the iPhone 13 Pro, we suggest you take a look at some of the other articles around the device that would help you to make a wise decision.
+We would suggest you take a look at some of the other articles around the device that would help you to make an informed decision.